Fixing a Leaky Garbage Disposal

 If you find a fatigued or leaky part, put in a new one.
 Don’t use plumber’s putty to plug cracks.

 Disposals may leak over time due to:

 - Unsecured pipes

 - Flanges or gaskets that have dried out and broken

 Some disposals are linked to the dishwasher, which allows for self-cleaning.
 This location frequently experiences leaks as well.

 These issues can be taken care of except for cracks in the body or interior lining of the disposal.
 If this is your problem, you will need to replace your garbage disposal.

 It can take a DIYer many hours to diagnose and make simple repairs, so factor that into the cost when choosing to tackle the problem by yourself.

-Having a professional technician like one from Service Experts Heating & Air Conditioning determine and fix the problem can help find other pieces that may be about to stop working.
+Having a professional technician like one from Stevenson Service Experts determine and fix the problem can help find other pieces that may be about to stop working.
 That way, you won’t be repairing the same disposal two weeks later.